Wendy Carlos (born November 14, 1939), is an American composer, electronic musician, and synthesizer engineer.

 - Gioachino Rossini ("La Gazza Ladra" ("The Thieving Magpie"))

-- Sergei Prokofiev (Peter And The Wolf, with "Weird Al" Yankovic)
+- Sergei Prokofiev (Peter and the Wolf, with "Weird Al" Yankovic)

-- Camille St. Saëns ("Carnival of the Animals")
+- Camille Saint-Saëns ("Carnival of the Animals")

 - Cover Album: Her electronic renditions of famous classical pieces are effectively this.

 - Covers Always Lie: Her collaboration with "Weird Al" Yankovic on "Peter and the Wolf" seems like a straight rendition of both "Peter and the Wolf" and "Carnival of the Animals".
 They are, in fact, both parodies that have little to do with the original stories or music.